malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # IV.7 Review of Meta-management
-points:
-* domain knowledge, complex, lots of neural mass
-* domain knowledge at time of meta-management same as domain knowledge in effect within CP at that time, so if there is any mechanism that "loads" domain knowledge in order to hold it is context during execution, then that same domain knowledge may be at play in both systems.
-* rational system can model outside world concerns; can also model internal concerns, such as needed for meta-mgmt
-* some components of rational system are probably implemented through habitual mechanisms
-* conclusion: inline meta-management with meta-management feedback loop
-* what exactly does it incorporate?
-    - ......have I repeated that already?

 To wrap up this part I shall briefly lay out the salient points that have been made about the architecture and processes of meta-management.
 I shall also present some final points that I have not found a better way to introduce earlier.

 ## Similarities between first-order processes and meta-management